BernhardHumm/AAI/manuscript/03_Knowledge_Representation.md

        :place_of_birth "Paris" ;
 	   rdfs:label ?l .

 This query consists of 3 triples.
-We query for instances of class person with place_of_birth Paris and return their labels.
+We query for instances of class `person` with `place_of_birth "Paris"` and return their labels.
 Executed on the Art Ontology, this query will result in 690 artists, including Édouard Manet, Claude Monet, and Jacques Rousseau.